ismaeljimenezmejias/dat515_project_personalgithub/7project/README.md

   - Consider using AI tools for audio enhancement or voice generation if needed
   - Ensure good audio quality - use a decent microphone

+### 5. Q&A Session

+- Criteria review against the checklist
+- Each team member presents their work and receives feedback
+- (More details about the format may be added later)

 ## Project Selection Guidelines

 Your next step is to choose a project you want to pursue and describe its design in the design document, as [outlined above](#1-design-document-designmd).